Property owners and landlords, take our brief Cell Tower Lease Quiz to test your wireless leasing awareness.

 The correct answer is “C”, approximately twenty five percent of all rooftop cellular site leases are non-compliant, and we believe that our estimate is very conservative.

 Way.
 Shockingly about one quarter of all rooftop cellular installations do not comply with their cellular lease agreements.
 Actually to us it is not all that surprising since we are dealing with people from the phone company.
 How many rooftop cell sites exist?
-Well according to the 2011 report by the CTIA (Wireless Association) there were approximately 256,000 cell sites.
-The CTIA does not differentiate between a single cell tower with multiple carriers and a rooftop antenna site.
+There are approximately 350,000 cell sites and cell towers in the USA.

 Nobody really knows the exact number of rooftop cell sites, but in every big city where the monthly cell site rental rates can be 4 to 6 times of that of rural cell tower rental prices in the same state, take a look up and you will see how many building are loaded with cellular antennas.
 Many building have more than one carrier on their roof.
 Our experience tells us that at a minimum, one quarter of those rooftop cellular sites simply do not comply with their cell tower lease agreements, and need to be cured.
 If landlords and building owners took the time to look at these deals they could easily identify a large number of them that could be renegotiated and which could generate significantly more rental income.

 Think about this.
-In Manhattan, it is not uncommon to see landlords receiving approximately $3,500 monthly from Verizon Wireless, Sprint, AT&T, Metro PCS or T-Mobile.
+In parts of Manhattan, it is not uncommon to see landlords receiving approximately $4,500 monthly from Verizon Wireless, Sprint, AT&T, or T-Mobile.
 There are rooftop cell sites on literally every other corner.
 In 2010 according to a NY Times article a City Councilman stated that the City of New York did not know the number of rooftop cell sites that existed.
 Folks, there are thousands of rooftop cell sites in NYC.
-And you can bet the farm that at lease a quarter of them have significant site compliance issues that exceed their permitted leased square footage boundaries for starters.
+And you can bet the farm that at least a quarter of them have significant site compliance issues that exceed their permitted leased square footage boundaries for starters.
 Wireless landlords in Manhattan are leaving millions of dollars on the table every month.

 We could continue this wireless leasing quiz, but we think that you get the picture.
 Cellular leases are always written to heavily favor the carrier and not the Owner or Landlord.
 These cell site lease agreements all need some level of adjustment depending on the specifics of your location, and depending on which specific carrier wishes to utilize your location.
 The challenge in successfully negotiating a cell site lease is to know where you can push the carriers, where they are unwilling to budge, which battles are worth fighting and what terms will kill your deal.

-Here are other typical components of a basic cell tower lease agreement that need to be reviewed by a telecommunications leasing professional, namely Tower Genius:
+Here are other typical components of a basic cell tower lease agreement provisions that need to be reviewed by a telecommunications leasing professional, consultant and coach, namely Tower Genius:

 • PERMITTED USE